drewsamsen/sr-cards-api/DEPLOYMENT.md

 ### Database Migrations

 Database migrations are managed through Supabase.
-When deploying, ensure that:

-1. All migration files in `supabase/migrations/` are applied to the production database
+When deploying, ensure that all migration files in `supabase/migrations/` are applied to the production database.
-2. The `reset_demo_user` function is properly created in the production database

 ## Verifying the Deployment